The Best Passive PA Speakers 2023 - Under $1000

 Speaker Cone Size

-Also worth considering is the size of the tweeter, the presence of a midrange woofer, and the type of material used for the cone and tweeter.
+Also worth considering is the size of the tweeter, the presence of a midrange woofer, and the material used for the cone and tweeter.
 Given the loud volume of these speakers, they aren't meant to be used as passive bookshelf speakers for low-volume listening.

 Weight, Portability, and Mounting